FilipeChagasDev/PyMCSL/README.md

 # PyMCS
-PyMCS (Python Monte Carlo Simulation) is a python framework for Monte Carlo simulation
+PyMCS (Python Monte Carlo Simulation) is a Python framework for Monte Carlo simulation